 The castle has undergone renovations in the Romanesque Gothic Revival styles.
 The interior looks comfortable and “lived in” with valuable trophies and comfortable furniture.
 The large library has at least 15,000 books in French and German.
 The castle is in an area often overlooked by tourists who visit Croatia, but provides insight into Croatia’s history that is most appealing.
 Today it belongs to the Croatian people as a national treasure.

-Construction on the castle began in August of 1873 and by today’s standards the estimated cost would be $120 million dollars.
+Construction on the castle began in August of 1873.
+By today’s standards, the estimated cost would be $120 million dollars.
 The grand palatial alpine castle of 34,000 sq. ft. contains 170 room and 30 bathrooms.
 There are displays of arms and armor, gold, silver, stained glass and statues, not to mention one of the finest collections of art in all of Europe.
 This castle is definitely worth a visit while in Romania.

 Not far from Brasov lies another Romanian castle.
 Bran Castle was constructed on a steep cliff in 1388.
 In 1459 one of its inhabitants known as “Vlad The Impaler”, a fierce Wallachian Prince, allied himself with Bran and Brasov to resist the Ottoman invaders.
 His reputation as a brutal fighter was renowned in his time.
 At one point he was imprisoned in Bran Castle for two months and he has become synonymous with the myth of Dracula brought to life by the book by Bram Stoker as Count Dracula.
 Transylvania is known for its myths about vampires and ghosts.